makrai/notes/coenen1906-visu-bert.md

     * within one of these clusters there is a kind of quantitative scale, related to the number of people dying
 * two immediate questions.
 First, is it possible to find
   * quantitative corroboration that word senses are well-represented?
-Second,
   * seeming contradiction: position represented syntax or semantics?

 ##  4.2 Measurement of word sense disambiguation capability

 * a simple classifier on these internal representations [for] WSD
-  * procedure described in [21]: a similar experiment with the ELMo model.
-For ME Peters, M Neumann, M Iyyer, M Gardner, C Clark, K ton Lee, L Zettlemoyer Deep contextualized word representations arXiv preprint arXiv:1802.05365,
+  * procedure described in [21]: a similar experiment with the ELMo model
+    * ME Peters, M Neumann, M Iyyer, M Gardner, C Clark, K Lee, L Zettlemoyer Deep contextualized word representations arXiv preprint arXiv:1802.05365,
   * nearest-neighbor classifier: centroid[s] of a given word sense’s BERT-base embeddings in the training data
-  * data and evaluation from [22]: the
+  * data and evaluation from [22]:
     * training data was SemCor [18] (33,362 senses), and the
     * testing data was the suite described in [22] (3,669 senses)
-* achieves an F1 score of 71.1, higher than the current state of the art (Table
+* achieves an F1 score of 71.1, higher than the current state of the art
-  * accuracy monotonically increasing through the layers.
-This is a strong
+  * accuracy monotonically increasing through the layers
   * an even higher score of 71.5 was obtained using the technique in next sec

 ### 4.2.1 An embedding subspace for word senses?
 7

-* hypothesized: a linear transformation under which distances between embeddings would better reflect their semantic relationships–that is, words
+* hypothesized: a linear transformation under which distances between embeddings would better reflect their semantic relationships
 * we trained a probe following Hewitt and Manning’s methodology
   * initialized a random matrix B ∈ R k×m , testing different values for m
   * Loss is,
-    * roughly, defined as the difference between the average cosine similarity between embeddings of words with different senses, and that between embeddings of the same sense.
-However,
+    * roughly, defined as the difference between the average cosine similarity between embeddings of words with different senses, and that between embeddings of the same sense
     * we clamped the cosine similarity terms to within ±0.1 of the pre-training averages for same and different senses
-      * Without clamping, the trained matrix simply ended up taking well-separated clusters and separating them further).
-We
+      * Without clamping, the trained matrix simply ended up taking well-separated clusters and separating them further)
       * [clamping values tested] between 0.05 and 0.2
-  * corpus was the same dataset from 4.1.2., filtered to ambiguous words each [senses] with at least two occurrences (for 8,542 out of the original 33,362 senses)
+  * corpus was the same dataset from 4.1.2., filtered to ambiguous words
+    * each [sense] with at least two occurrences
+      (for 8,542 out of the original 33,362 senses)
   * Embeddings came from BERT-base (12 layers, 768-dimensional embeddings)
-  * evaluat[ion on the] WSD task used in 4.1.2 (Table 1).
-As a
+  * evaluat[ion on the] WSD task used in 4.1.2 (Table 1)
   * control: random probe of the same shape.
 As mentioned in 4.1.2,
-  * untransformed BERT embeddings achieve a SOTA accuracy rate of 71.1%.
-We
+  * untransformed BERT embeddings achieve a SOTA accuracy rate of 71.1%
   * trained probes ... achieve slightly improved accuracy down to m = 128
   * layers
-    * only a modest improvement in accuracy for final-layer embeddings, we note
+    * only a modest improvement in accuracy for final-layer embeddings
     * more dramatically improve the performance of embeddings at earlier layers
       * there is [much] semantic information in the geometry of earlier-layers
-* word sense information may be contained in a lower-dimensional space.
-This
+* word sense information may be contained in a lower-dimensional space
-  * a resolution to the seeming contradiction mentioned above: a vector encodes
+  * a resolution to the seeming contradiction mentioned above
   * syntax and semantics ... in separate complementary subspaces

 ##  4.3 Embedding distance and context: a concatenation experiment